Skip to main content

 Loved her transparency and honesty.
 Felt like she was the first doctor wed talked to who understood my complicated pregnancy issues and offered practical solutions without being flustered at all.
 I would highly recommend her!

-• Specializing in Maternal-Fetal Medicine, Dr. Marcela Smid, is an addiction medicine physician.
-She serves as the medical director of the Substance Use & Pregnancy – Recovery, Addiction, Dependence (SUPeRAD) specialty prenatal clinic.
-This multi-disciplinary clinic caters to pregnant and postpartum individuals with substance use disorders, providing comprehensive care and support.
+• A specialist in Maternal-Fetal Medicine, Dr. Marcela Smid is an addiction medicine physician.
+Dr. Smid is the medical director of the Substance Use & Pregnancy – Recovery, Addiction, Dependence (SUPeRAD) specialty prenatal clinic.
+This multi-disciplinary clinic provides care to those who are pregnant and postpartum individuals with substance use disorders, providing tailored care and support.

 Dr. Smid is involved in pioneering research focused on perinatal addiction, effective interventions for pregnant and postpartum individuals with substance use disorders, maternal mortality, and maternal mental health.
 Her interests also extend to managing pregnancy after bariatric surgery, with prior research aimed at enhancing care for individuals with obesity.